one-note/learning-notes/training/git/readme.md

 * Pushing more commits from local to remote.
 * Checking git logs.

-# Part 3 : Git reverting commits
-* revert commits(s) with a new commit.

 # Part 3 : Git Branching
 * Creating Branch.(onetime)
 * Navigate to a branch.